Rat snake: Taxonomy

 In recent years, some taxonomic controversy has occurred over the genus of North American rat snakes.
 Based on mitochondrial DNA, Utiger et al. (2002) showed that North American rat snakes of the genus Elaphe, along with closely related genera such as Pituophis and Lampropeltis, form a monophyletic group separate from Old World members of the genus.
 They therefore suggested the resurrection of the available name Pantherophis Fitzinger for all North American taxa (north of Mexico).
 Crother et al. (2008) accepted the taxonomic change to Pantherophis.

 Venom

 Like nearly all colubrids, rat snakes pose no threat to humans.
 Although rat snakes were long believed to be completely nonvenomous, recent studies have shown that some Old World species do possess small amounts of venom, though the amount is negligible relative to humans.
-Rat snakes usually hunt and kill mice by biting with their teeth and suffocate them by constriction of its own body.
+Rat snakes usually hunt and kill mice and other small animals by grasping with their teeth to prevent escape, wrapping their body around that of the prey, and suffocating the prey by constriction.

 In captivity

 Rat snakes are commonly kept as pets by reptile enthusiasts.
 The corn snake, one of the most popular pet reptiles, is a rat snake.
-New World species are generally thought to be more docile in captivity as opposed to Old World rat snakes, of which the opposite is assumed.
+New World species are generally thought to be more docile in captivity than Old World rat snakes.